 In the state of Texas, a child can be charged with a felony or misdemeanor, just like an adult.
 A juvenile offender can also be charged for crimes based on his age such as truancy.
-However, juvenile crimes, unlike adult criminal cases, are handled in civil proceedings.
+However, unlike adult criminal cases, are handled in civil proceedings.
 Texas juvenile law is governed by “The Juvenile Justice Code” within the Texas family code.
 Punishments can range from detention, house arrest, treatment programs, to deferred sentencing as well as actual jail time.

 For your convenience, we answer our phones 24 hours a day, 7 days a week.
 Evening and weekend meetings can be arranged upon request.
-To set up a free initial consultation, email us.
+To set up a free initial consultation, contact us via email or call 844-402-2992.
 Se habla Español.